-This function allows you to view S.M.A.R.T. parameters which this disk is able to return note If value of attribute have ever exceeded worst of this value then the status will be "failed".
+This function allows you to view S.M.A.R.T. parameters which this disk is able to return.

 In the upper part of this function you can see elementary parameters of hard drive such as device model or serial number.
 Below there is a table with S.M.A.R.T. attributes.
 In first column you will find an attribute name, in second - minimum threshold value of this parameter, then current value, next worst value and after the status.